The Black Cleft

 << The Boulder < The Boldest | Longland's Climb > Sheaf >>

 1) 15m.
-Climb the right-hand edge of a pillar, left of the main corner and usually drier, and belay on the top.
+Climb the right-hand edge of a pillar, left of the main corner and usually the driest option, and belay on the top.

 2) 5c, 20m.
 Move into the corner and start swimming upwards to an optional stance.